phenopolis/phenopolis_genomics_browser/README.md

 The templates for the JSON response are stored under `response_templates/`.
 These are language specific as they are prefixed with en, cn and jp.
 These JSON files provide the headers which map to what gets displayed on the fronentd (see [phenopolis_frontend](https://github.com/phenopolis/phenopolis_frontend)).
-The actual data in the JSON gets populated by the endpoints as explained later in the [endpoints](#enpoints) section.
+The actual data fields in the JSON gets populated by the endpoints as explained later in the [endpoints](#enpoints) section.

 Endpoints are called by [phenopolis_frontend](https://github.com/phenopolis/phenopolis_frontend]) which also takes care of the rendering.